The primary reason we use your information is to provide you with legal services and other related purposes, including:

 - legitimate interests.

 For the purposes of the General Data Protection Regulations 2018/Data Protection Act 2018, we are a “data controller”.
 We decide how we hold and use personal information about you.
-Our Data Protection Officer (“DPO”) is Leigh Ecclestone.
-He can be contacted via the email address email@example.com or by post to 4 Beaconsfield Road, St Albans, Hertfordshire AL1 3RD.
+You can contact us via the email address firstname.lastname@example.org or by post to 4 Beaconsfield Road, St Albans, Hertfordshire AL1 3RD.

 Personal data processed by us may include, but is not limited to, personal details, family details, goods and services, financial details, business details and education and employment details.